suchanek/proteusPy/README.md

           $ conda env create --name proteusPy --file=proteusPy.yml
           $ conda activate proteusPy
           $ pip install .
+          $ jupyter nbextension enable --py --sys-prefix widgetsnbextension

          ```
-3. Profit!
-OK, just kidding.
-I hope you enjoy using proteusPy and would love to hear any success/insights gleaned from any subsequent work.
+3. *Profit!* OK, just kidding.
+I hope you enjoy using proteusPy and would love to hear any success/insights gleaned from it.
+The Disulfide database is unique as far as I know, and is ripe for mining.

 ### General Usage
 Once the package is installed one can use the existing notebooks for analysis of the RCSB Disulfide database.
 The ``notebooks`` directory contains all of my Jupyter notebooks and is a good place to start.
 The ``DisulfideAnalysis.ipynb`` notebook contains the first analysis paper.
 The ``programs`` subdirectory contains the primary programs for downloading the RCSB disulfide-containing structure files, (``DisulfideDownloader.py``), extracting the disulfides and creating the database loaders (``DisulfideExtractor.py``) and cluster analysis, (``DisulfideClass_Analysis.py``).